Are you a participant?

 To add a fun and engaging twist, you can choose office-related words or phrases, such as “client meeting,” “budget report,” or “team building activity.”
 This can help to be funny while keeping the game relevant to the office environment.

-Charades can also be played in a more casual setting, such as during a lunch break or team-building event.
-It’s a great way to encourage team bonding and a positive office culture.
+Charades can also be played more casually, such as during a lunch break or team-building event.
+It's a great way to encourage team bonding and a positive office culture.

 Key Takeaways